How Important Are Ad Demand Sources To Total Ad Revenue?

 On the flip side, even an audience from a traditionally high-paying geographical or demographical profile could be of little value to advertisers if they aren’t engaged in the site’s content.

 Engagement is a proxy for campaign performance.
-Ad viewability, CTR, clicks that results in someone buying something, and a lot of other potential goals will determine if an advertiser is seeing ROI on their campaign.
+Ad viewability, CTR, clicks that result in someone buying something, and a lot of other potential goals will determine if an advertiser is seeing ROI on their campaign.